the wausau school district education department

 - should be provided with an appropriate sized classroom and class.

-CURRICULUM / INSTRUCTION - We believe that EL students:
+CURRICULUM / INSTRUCTION - We believe that ML students:

 - learn at their own pace